geoffreylitt/convivial-paper/all.md

 Wildcard adds a panel to the bottom of a web page that shows a structured table view of some of the core data in the page.
 When the user manipulates the table, the original page also gets modified.
 We aim to make the mapping between the table and the page as direct and intuitive as possible.

-For example, here we open up a table view that corresponds to search results on the Airbnb travel site.

 Todos here: